50 Broadwater Hollow to Jones Homesite

 fireplace at Jones Homesite

-We head back the way we came, much quicker going downhill we soon come to the ‘improved’ campsite on Cecil Creek and stop for a little rest and some needed water.
+We head back the way we came, much quicker going downhill we soon come to the ‘improved’ campsite on Cecil Creek and stop for a short break.
 Back on the trail and after crossing Cecil Creek we turn west back to Broadwater Hollow, then north in Broadwater Hollow we soon arrive back at the car.
 Although it did get a little warm this afternoon, we still had a wonderful time, the hike was just under 5 miles to Jones Homesite and back with 728 feet of elevation gain.

 road crossing at Broadwater Hollow